 There's a new "Dark Mode" option in the brightness slider to go from Light to Dark Mode quickly, so you don't always have to go into the Settings or rely on your Dark Mode schedule.
 There's also a solo Dark Mode toggle you can add for even quicker access.

 Mail has needed improvements for a while now, and iOS 13 is finally starting the process.
 While there is a lot of new stuff here, the thing I wanted the most — a "Select All" option during search queries — is noticeably absent.
 However, there is a new gesture to select multiple emails at once that fills that gap.

 The toolbar when reading an email now only contains a Reply and Trash icon, but the Reply button houses the Flag and Move Message options.

-In the Reply menu, there are options for replies, mark as unread, move to junk, move to a different mailbox, and flag options.
+In the Reply menu, there are options for reply, reply all, trash, forward, mark as unread, move to junk, move to a different mailbox, archive, mute, and flag options.